Election Information

 State Voting Guide

-Eligible voters can also register to vote and cast a ballot at the same time at their early voting location.
-More information on same-day registration is available at: https://www.ncsbe.gov/registering/how-register/register-person-during-early-voting
+Eligible voters can also register to vote and cast their ballot at the same time at their early voting location.
+More information on same-day registration is available at: https://www.ncsbe.gov/registering/how-register/register-person-during-early-voting.

 Students have a decision about where to register to vote.